Crisis Care Considerations: A Training Module for Understanding and Reflection

 Purpose of the Module

-This reflective training module is based on the research and the insights of the participants within the study and is designed to deepen understanding for the learner, encourage reflection, and foster growth in crisis response.
+This reflective training module is based on the research and the insights of the participants within the study and is designed to deepen understanding for the learner, encourage reflection, and foster growth within crisis response.
 Rather than offering prescriptive and universal solutions, this training invites participants to critically consider their roles, biases, and approaches in crisis situations, guided by research and real experiences.